Sara Ahmed: Affect and phenomenology

-Sara Ahmed's work is deeply interested in both lived experience analysis and the analysis of affect or emotion.
+Ahmed's work is deeply interested in both lived experience analysis and the analysis of affect or emotion.
 She often analyzes structures of emotion as social phenomena that dictate the way we lead our lives.
 For example, in "The Promise of Happiness," she explores the way that happiness acts as "social pressure" to push individuals towards or away from certain experiences, objects, and behaviours.
 This intersects with her study of queerness in "Happy Objects", where she describes the experience of being a young queer person at a family dinner table being overlooked by ancestral photos of heterosexual nuclear families.

 Awards

 2017, Ahmed received the Kessler Award for contributions to the field of LGBTQ studies from CLAGS, CUNY.
 Ahmed gave a talk, "Queer Use," when accepting this award.

 2019, Ahmed was awarded an honorary doctorate from Malmö University, Sweden.
 She gave a lecture, "Feminists at Work: Diversity, Complaint, Institutions" as honorary doctor.